chiiida/i-am-not-popcorn/README.md

 # Idea of game

     Mr. Corn tries to avoid fire.
 Otherwise, he will become popcorn!

+    The goal of this game is to pass level as many as you can.
+    While avoid fire and collect some items.

 # To play this game